anderssv/jzx-weboo/README.md

 It has been set up for running on Heroku, CloudFoundry and OpenShift.

+# Running with Docker
+I am testing a setup with Docker and a HAProxy in front.
+To use it, you need to:

+* Install Docker
+* Install Fig

+And then run: ```mvn clean install -Popenshift && fig up```

 # Running on CloudFoundry
 At the moment there is two setups:
 * Running against the public CloundFoundry - This is supported by the Maven plugin, and the config there is setu up for this.